os-threat/oca-stix-extensions/2.x/SCO/x-ibm-finding.md

 ## x-ibm-finding object

-The `x-ibm-finding` object describes a threat, policy, violation, or alert and its associated properties.
+The `x-ibm-finding` SCO object describes a threat, policy, violation, or alert and its associated properties.
 Where possible, references are made to existing STIX objects (ie. ip addresses, users).